jsoghigian/orthoset_construction/README.md

 3) This page contains the set of orthologs associated with Arachnida based on the default settings of the OrthoDB search.
 The taxonomic ID is actually part of the URL of this page and is visible in a web browser.
 We will revisit that momentarily.
 With no filtering, there will be a total of 16575 orthogroups.
 Click the back button to return to the previous OrthoDB page, and click Advanced.
 Arachnida should still be selected; if it is not, re-select it.
 4) Under Phyloprofile, change the first drop down box to present in all species; I will sometimes refer to this value as the universality of the orthologs.
 Change the second drop down box to single copy in >90% of species.
 Click submit.
 5) The set of orthologs displayed are those that are present in all Arachinda genomes on OrthoDB, *and* single copy in 90% of those genomes.
-The search result should list 1580 orthogroups.
+The search result should list 2342 orthogroups.
 For your own analyses, carefully consider universality and single copy thresholds based on your research question and methods.
+Note that the number shown in the web preview will vary slightly with the number retrieved from online databases due to slight differences in inclusions, a minor issue that OrthoDB is aware of and plans to fix in the future.
 6) Note the level and species ID in the URL bar, as below:

 <center>